jlundoe/scripts-for-reaper/README.md

 Adjust volume of currently hovered Item.
 It needs to be an endless encoder set to relative mode, that outputs cc value <= 63 for decreasing values, and cc value >= 65 for increasing values.
 <br>
 ###### User Config<br>
--- Int.
+-- Float.
 Set the volume increment in dB (the value will either be added or subtracted depending on knob "scroll" direction)
 <br>
 <br>